 Tip: Use alliteration to remember tasks such as Whites on Wednesdays, or Tub and Toilet on Tuesday.

-A good house cleaning schedule is based on your priorities and what is important to you.
+While I’ve created a weekly cleaning routine it’s really just a guideline, meaning I’m not strict about it.
+That’s the beauty of routines.
+They are based on your priorities and what is important to you.
 As I mention in my book, priorities change seasonally and with each stage of life.

-Once you settle into the daily and weekly routines, you’ll notice your days have a nice rhythm and flow which makes it easier to relax and enjoy what matters most.
+Once you settle into your daily and weekly household routines, you’ll notice your days have a nice rhythm which makes it easier to relax and enjoy what matters most.

-Wishing you all the benefits of a household schedule,
+Wishing you all the benefits of household routines.